Bookings, Cancellations

 Bookings:

-To book an initial session, please get in touch through the client contact form.
-Once we have received your email, we will respond via email or phone generally within 1 – 3 days, to discuss your intent for booking the session so that we can support with choosing the correct type of session that best suits you and your needs.
+To book an appointment, please book on line to schedule an appointment time directly or get in touch through the client contact form at the bottom of this page.
+If you send us an email requesting an appointment we will respond via email or phone generally within 2 business days, to discuss your intent for booking the session so that we can support with choosing the correct type of session that best suits you and your needs.
 Once we’ve connected either by email or phone and have a clear idea of what type of session support is required, then we can proceed with finding the most suitable date and time for an appointment.

 Cancellations: